cloudbees-oss/juxr/README.md

 ```

 You can also use the Docker image for running the toolkit, though this is not recommended for sub-commands other than `import` and `export`.

+### Docker image versioning

+* Each release gets a specific tag, as built by GitHub Actions
+* The `latest` tag always points to the latest release, as built by GitHub Actions
+* the `pre-release` tag always points to the [current mainline code](https://github.com/cloudbees-oss/juxr/tree/master), as built by DockerHub

 ## Extract reports over Standard I/O